AIAA and NSBE Aerospace Special Interest Group Present A Tribute to Service: Community, Country, and Humanity

 DescriptionDr.
 King believed in the opportunity to provide service.
 He said, “Everybody can be great ... because anybody can serve.”
 These panelists exemplify King’s call to service.
 Join the conversation with three Black female panelists who will share their dreams, discuss their service, and look ahead toward their next feats.
 This industry panel discussion will be moderated by Enanga Daisy Fale, Executive Director of the NSBE Aerospace SIG and the newly appointed Regional Deputy Director of Membership within AIAA.
 Attendees will be invited to interact with the panel and submit questions.

-Director, Aerospace Special Interest Group, National Society of Black Engineers
+Sr. Systems Engineering Manager, Northrop Grumman Corporation; Director, Aerospace SIG (ASIG), National Society of Black Engineers (NSBE)

 Closing Remarks for the MLK Day Tribute